UC Business School Academic Research areas and groups

 On this page:

-The School of Business and Economics is committed to providing a supportive and vibrant research environment.
+The UC Business School is committed to providing a supportive and vibrant research environment.
 Our academic staff are involved in a number of research areas and continue to produce and publish works that have significant impact and relevance in the fields of business.

-Research by the School of Business and Economics not only informs teaching, it is often a part of student learning, and postgraduate students regularly are part of enquiries and projects.
+Research by the UC Business School not only informs teaching, it is often a part of student learning, and postgraduate students regularly are part of enquiries and projects.
 It also leads to publications in various academic, professional and popular forums.
 Our staff regularly present papers at academic conferences in New Zealand and overseas.

 The New Zealand Experimental Economics Laboratory (NZEEL) at the University of Canterbury, is the home of cutting edge experimental research and teaching in social science.
 The laboratory is a state-of-the-art facility with 36 fully partitioned work stations and separate experiment control room.